 One of the advantages of bringing work in-house is that the teams don’t need to make a profit, they just need to cover costs.
 The best part for internal marketing teams is that they have more control over messaging and creative.
 Along with all the in-house efficiencies that arise.
 This puts them at a distinct advantage over external agencies.

 So what does the conversation need to be to make both the agency AND the marketer successful?
 Well, I’m glad you asked.
 Here’s a list of three things that fit the bill.

 Working On-Site to support Branding

 Brands from McDonald’s to Ford have found success when agencies are on-site.
 They work faster, collaborate better and even have better results – you could say ‘I’m lovin’ it!’

 Consolidation and Client-Centric Models

-Trust is key in any relationship – personal, business and with agencies/marketers especially.
-Big brands with multi-market exposure are consolidating to give the agencies they trust to be their partners to design solutions around their needs.
+Trust is key in any relationship; personal, business and with agencies/marketers, especially.
+Big brands with multi-market exposure are consolidating, partnering with agencies they trust, to design solutions around their needs.

 Flexible Contracts lead by Marketing Procurement